bg43179/bg43179.github.io/content/notes/javascript.md

 ### e.preventDefault
 > Why was innermost not trigged here?

-Becasue empty anchor tag will redirect to the current page by default,so it stopped the event chain.
-We can use `e.stopPreventDefault` here to get rid of the default behavior.
+The event chain is interrupted because an empty anchor tag would trigger redirection to the current page by default. `e.stopPreventDefault` can be used here to bypass the default behavior.

 ```javascript
 inner.addEventListener('click',